truonghoangnguyen/nikaya2/.scripts/trungbo-eng-nanamoli-bodhi.part2.md

 "'May your word be held sacred,' the charioteer Mātali replied.
 And having prepared the chariot harnessed to a thousand thoroughbreds, he drove King Nimi back to Mithilā.
 And there, indeed, King Nimi conducted himself by the Dhamma among brahmins and householders, among town-dwellers and countryfolk; and there [81] he observed the Uposatha days on the fourteenth, fifteenth, and eighth of the fortnight.

 17-19.
-"Then at the end of many years, many hundred years, many thousand years, King Nimi addressed his barber thus: ...(as above, $\S \S 4-6$, reading "King Nimi" throughout)...[82]...By developing the four divine abodes, on the dissolution of the body, after death, he passed on to the Brahma-world.
+"Then at the end of many years, many hundred years, many thousand years, King Nimi addressed his barber thus: ...(as above, §§4-6, reading "King Nimi" throughout)...[82]...By developing the four divine abodes, on the dissolution of the body, after death, he passed on to the Brahma-world.

 17. "Now King Nimi had a son named Kajārajanaka.
 He did not go forth from the home life into homelessness.
 He broke that good practice.
 He was the last man among them.